-- a.
-Availability of Additional Dispute Resolution Process.
-Indicate whether the State operates another dispute resolution process that offers participants the opportunity to appeal decisions that adversely affect their services while preserving their right to a Fair Hearing.
-Select one: - O No. This Appendix does not apply - Yes.
-The State operates an additional dispute resolution process - b.
+- O No. This Appendix does not apply - Yes.
+The state operates an additional dispute resolution process - b.
 Description of Additional Dispute Resolution Process.
-Describe the additional dispute resolution process, including: (a) the State agency that operates the process; (b) the nature of the process (i.e., procedures and timeframes), including the types of disputes addressed through the process; and, (c) how the right to a Medicaid Fair Hearing is preserved when a participant elects to make use of the process: State laws, regulations, and policies referenced in the description are available to CMS upon request through the operating or Medicaid agency.
+Describe the additional dispute resolution process, including: (a) the state agency that operates the process; (b) the nature of the process (i.e., procedures and timeframes), including the types of disputes addressed through the process; and, (c) how the right to a Medicaid Fair Hearing is preserved when a participant elects to make use of the process: State laws, regulations, and policies referenced in the description are available to CMS upon request through the operating or Medicaid agency.

-The Office of Health Services manages the reconsideration process for medical eligibility denials.
+The Office of Health Services Long Term Services and Supports manages the reconsideration process for medical eligibility denials.
 When an applicant or participant is denied medical eligibility, there is a provision for the individual to request a reconsideration while preserving the right to a fair hearing.
 Once a denial letter is sent, the individual/representative may request a reconsideration while simultaneously submitting an appeal letter within 10 days of receipt of the denial letter in order to continue any services.
 The reconsideration process begins upon request from the individual/representative and allows the individual to clarify medical information already provided regarding their health and functional status, or to provide additional information that was not included at the time of application.
-The Department's utilization control agent informs the applicant/participant in writing that he/she may request a reconsideration and maintain the right to a fair hearing or elect to request a fair hearing without the interim process of reconsideration.
-The letter contains the Program's standard notice with regard to fair hearing rights.
+The Departments utilization control agent informs the applicant/participant in writing that he/she may request a reconsideration and maintain the right to a fair hearing or elect to request a fair hearing without the interim process of reconsideration.
+The letter contains the Programs standard notice with regard to fair hearing rights.